Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/spells/prayer-of-healing.md

 aliases: ["Prayer of Healing"]
 SourceType: "Spell"
 NoteIcon: spell
-BookSource: Player's Handbook p.
-267. Available in the SRD and the Basic Rules.
+BookSource: "Player's Handbook p.
+267. Available in the SRD and the Basic Rules."
 ---
 # Prayer of Healing
 *2nd-level, Evocation*